How do you name for a town: ‘ peace ‘ (Mir in Belarusian)?

 The total distance from Minsk to Mir is about 100 km.

-It was our short guide about the town of Mir and the famous Mir Castle Complex with its legends and eventful history.
-Although, it is a small town of only about 2000 people, it has some other sights that you may be interested in.
-Read also about places to visit in Minsk and top tourist attractions in Belarus Have a great trip to Mir, Belarus!
+It was our short guide about the town of Mir.
+Although it is a small town of only about 2000 people, it has some other sights that you may be interested in.
+Have a great trip to Mir, Belarus!